KubaCzech/CV_project3/README.md

 # Image Inpainting Using Deep Learning

 ## Project Overview
 This project focuses on image inpainting, where missing parts of an image are reconstructed using deep learning techniques.
 Our goal is to train a neural network model to restore missing regions in human face images by learning patterns from complete images.
-This project was carried out during Computer Vision course on AI Vth sem on PUT.

 ## Dataset Description
 We used the Human Faces dataset from Kaggle, which contains over 7,000 images representing diverse human faces across different ages, ethnicities, and profiles.